 UNLOCK FREE TRAINING

-legal wholesale real estate wholesaling real estate Dec 28, 2021
+real estate investing strategies wholesale real estate wholesaling real estate May 16, 2024

 Wholesaling real estate as an investment strategy has become one of the preferred real estate investments in today’s real estate market.
-Its popularity is because real estate investors who choose to wholesale –
+Its increase in popularity can be attributed to the following:

-• Have easy access to available wholesale properties in a digital landscape that includes online auctions, foreclosure info sites, and websites like Zillow and Redfin, among others.
+• Easy access to available wholesale properties in a digital landscape that includes online auctions, foreclosure info sites, and websites like Zillow and Redfin, among others.

-• Have only small capital requirements to complete the wholesale deals in terms of the earnest money deposit given in good faith.
+• Small capital requirements to complete the wholesale deals in terms of the earnest money deposit given in good faith.

 What Is Real Estate Wholesaling?

-Wholesaling a real estate deal is simply an investment strategy where the investor/wholesaler finds a home to buy that is typically priced below market value.
-The reasons for the reduced price tend to center around the financial difficulties the seller is facing.
+Wholesaling a real estate deal is simply an investment strategy in which the investor finds a home to buy that is typically priced below market value.
+The reason for the reduced price tends to center around the seller's financial difficulties.

 When the terms of the transaction are agreeable to both, the seller and homeowner execute a legally enforceable purchase contract in which the buyer/wholesaler is awarded a saleable, liquid asset – equitable ownership of the contracted subject property.